patrick-crawford/WEB422-Backup/notes/2020/dev-tools.md

 #### Creating folders on macOS

-In your Documents folder, create a folder to hold your databases, maybe named `db`.
-(Then inside that folder, each database will be in its own folder.)

-Also in your Documents folder, create a folder to hold your apps, maybe named `dev`.
+In your Documents folder, create a folder to hold your apps, maybe named `dev`.
 (Then inside that folder, each app will be in its own folder.)

 <br>